mchelen/tonyscelfo.com/_posts/2013-06-12-use-jekyll-with-pagespeed-and-appengine.md

   upload: _pagespeed/(.+)
 {% endhighlight %}

   7. Note the "anything with a ." url handler.
 This is a little trick to take any request where the path doesn't contain a period and route it through a simple wsgi redirect handler.
 This allows you to handle custom urls like http://tonyscelfo.com/+.
-To do that, create an `_app` directory with an empty `__init__.py` file in it so [App Engine](https://developers.google.com/appengine/) recognizes the directory.
+To do that, create an `_app` directory with an empty `__init__.py` file in it so [App Engine](https://developers.google.com/appengine/) recognizes the directory:

 {% highlight bash %}
 $ mkdir _app